qmlbook/qmlbook/docs/ch05-fluid/fluid.rst

 .. issues:: ch05

 Animations are applied to property changes.
-An animation defines the interpolation curve when for property value changes to create smooth transitions from one value to another.
+An animation defines the interpolation curve for when a property value changes to create smooth transitions from one value to another.
 An animation is defined by a series of target properties to be animated, an easing curve for the interpolation curve and in the most cases a duration, which defines the time for the property change.
 All animations in Qt Quick are controlled by the same timer and are therefore synchronized.
 This improves the performance and visual quality of animations.

 .. note::